puremourning/vimspector/CONTRIBUTING.md

 * You avoid using APIs that are not available in the versions listed in the dependencies on README.md
 * You add tests for your PR.
+* You test your changes in both Vim and Neovim at the supported versions (and state that in the PR).
 * You follow the style of the code as-is; the python code is YCM-stye, it is *not* PEP8, nor should it be.